zzz6519003/polkadot-sdk/polkadot/README.md

 cargo run --bin polkadot --release -- --dev
 ```

-You can muck around by heading to <https://polkadot.js.org/apps> and choose "Local Node" from the
+You can muck around by heading to <https://polkadot.js.org/apps> and choosing "Local Node" from the
 Settings menu.

 ### Local Two-node Testnet